What to expect in Japan

 Nishiki Market is famous for street food ‘walking and eating’ in Kyoto, and all the major other cities will have you supplied with everything from vintage antiques, Japanese tailors and dressmakers, to modern fashion stores.

 Vintage markets and flea stores are very popular in Japan and are found everywhere, so be sure to get your rummaging hands ready to find some bargains.
-In Tokyo, you’ll find them everywhere and there’s also a big culture for second-hand designer and streetwear items, so if you are partial to a trendy garment whilst recycling fashion to save the planet, you’ll be spoilt for choice!
+In Tokyo, you’ll find them everywhere and there’s also a big culture for the second-hand designer and streetwear items, so if you are partial to a trendy garment whilst recycling fashion to save the planet, you’ll be spoilt for choice!

 Brief history of Japan

 Japan’s rich ancestral history is filled with tales of Emperors, Shoguns, Samurais and Daimyo, all fighting for and protecting sacred land.
-Much of it brutal, Japan has also endured many invasions from the Mongols, and in much later years the Americans in Pearl Harbour during the second world war.
+Much of it brutal, Japan has also endured many invasions from the Mongols, and in many later years the Americans in Pearl Harbour during the second world war.
 You’ll find many historical sites in Japan, some from its marred history and many as statements of it’s more peaceful times.

 Japan’s current political system is a western-style democracy which is voted through in parliament (originally based on the UK’s parliamentary system).